 ESVConnect – COES

-COES purchase and lodgement processes will now be completed in ESVConnect, along with all licensing and registration and the registration of cathodic protection systems (CPS).
+COES purchase and lodgement processes are now completed in ESVConnect, along with all licensing and registration and the registration of cathodic protection systems (CPS).

 A new system – new capability

 LEWs and RECs can purchase Prescribed and/or Non-Prescribed certificates, manage electrical installation certifications and review and download completed certificates.